Incorporating Patient Education into Your Telehealth Program

 - ROI Discussion – Meet to discuss ROI goals with telemonitoring solution and create a data collection plan to track program success metrics

-- Clinical Trainings (virtual or onsite) - Performed with all teams (case managers, field nurses, office-based nurses, NPs and MDs performing oversight)
+- Clinician Education (virtual or onsite) - Performed with all teams (case managers, field nurses, office-based nurses, NPs and MDs performing oversight)

 - Kick-off presentation before official go-live/program launch